slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- Propositions 1, 2, and 3 were/are shown false in Disproof 1.
-- Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy, even if Propositions 1, 2, and 3 were/are to be held true.
+- Disproof 2 disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.

 ## Imagined dialogue